How to start an emergency fund

 - Married with kids and a mortgage?
 You'll probably want to save enough for six months.

 - Self-employed or freelancing?
 Your goal should be closer to nine months.

 Once you have a savings goal in mind, you can start planning how to fund it.

 This is probably the most important tip.
 Make a habit of setting money aside and dialing back your spending, so you can watch your emergency fund grow.

 One way to make it easier on yourself is to set up automatic transfers into your savings account.
-Once you've enrolled in BMO Digital Banking you can setup recurring transfer between account, which automatically transfers a set amount from your checking account to your BMO Harris savings account.
+Once you've enrolled in BMO Digital Banking you can set up a recurring transfer between account, which automatically transfers a set amount from your checking account to your BMO savings account.

 Say you want to save $40 a month.
 Set up Auto Save for your checking account and $40 will move to savings every month, and you don't have to do a thing.
 Automating your savings is one of the best ways to turn it into a habit, because you don't have to think about putting money away, and it's harder to make excuses when the money moves automatically every month.

 If you're feeling a bit overwhelmed, remember that the most important step is just to start an emergency fund.
 Don't get too hung up on the exact figure to put aside.
 No matter how small your contributions, if you keep it up and slowly build a safety net, you'll be more prepared to handle whatever life throws your way.